 Turn off the range and allow it to cool before closing the range cover.
 The range cover is made of glass and may shatter when heated.

-See the appliance manufacturer's operation manual in your InfoCase for complete features and operating instructions.
+Refer to the appliance manufacturer's operation manual provided in your InfoCase for complete features and operating instructions, as well as safety precautions and maintenance information.

 MICROWAVE OVEN